-It seems that Kaba Zaiku goes back to the end of the 18th century, when the techniques were passed on to the people in Kakunodate by the Satake Kita-family from the Ani district in the north of Akita Prefecture.
+It is thought that Kaba Zaiku dates back to the end of the 18th century, when the techniques were passed on to the people in Kakunodate by the Satake-Kita family of the Ani district in northern Akita Prefecture.

-The production of cherry-bark goods was given the patronage of the feudal lord to which the Satake Kita- family was attached and was taken up by lower-ranking samurai, firstly as a part-time occupation.
-Then at the beginning of the Meiji period (1868-1912) this work became a major source of income for them after they lost their warrior status.
-They then started to produce the prototypes of today's cherry-bark goods.
+The production of cherry-bark goods was given the patronage of the feudal lord to which the Satake-Kita family was attached and was taken up by lower-ranking samurai, initially as a part-time occupation.
+Then, when they lost their warrior status at the beginning of the Meiji era (1868-1912), this work became their main source of income and they started producing the prototypes of today's cherry bark goods.

-Made from the bark of wild cherry, this work cannot be found anywhere else in Japan.
-There are about twelve different types of bark including amekawa, chirashikawa and hibikawa, the choice of bark depending of the article being made.
-The variations of the bark mean that no two pieces are ever the same.
-Nearly always applied to a carcass, many different articles can be made using this very appealing natural material but one of the most effective celebrations of its qualities is for tea caddies.
+Made from the bark of twelve varities of wild cherry, including amekawa, chirashikawa and hibikawa, this work is found nowhere else in Japan.
+The choice of bark depends on the item being produced.
+The natural variations in the bark mean that no two pieces are the same.
+Nearly always applied to a wooden base, various different articles can be made using this appealing material, but perhaps its most celebrated use is the production of tea caddies.

-Kaba Zaiku cherry bark products, made from the bark of the Yamazakura mountain cherry tree, are one-of-a-kind in Japan.
-There are over twelve varieties of bark used in producing Kaba Zaiku wares including varieties such as candy skin bark and torn bark, each chosen in accordance with the design.
-Thanks to their hand-crafted process, no two products are alike in the world.
+Kaba Zaiku products, made from the bark of Yamazakura cherry trees, are unique in Japan.
+More than a dozen varieties of bark, including amekawa and hibikawa, are used to produce Kaba Zaiku goods, each chosen in accordance with the design.
+Thanks to their hand-crafted process, no two products are alike.

 How to make

-First, the bark of the Yamazakura mountain cherry tree is peeled.
-Then using only the bark and decorations on its surface, countless layers are made, and then the shape carved, and then polished for finishing.
+First, the bark of the Yamazakura cherry tree is peeled.
+Then, using only the bark and decorations on its surface, countless layers are made.
+Finally, the shape is carved and the product is finished by polishing.